hyperjeff/EctoDvorak/README.md

 One thing to note is that I *keep* the QWERTY positions for the command-keys, until I see a compelling reason not to.
 It's a touch of Stockholm Syndrome on my part, but a lot of those key positions were chosen for geometric as well as letter reasons.

+The other big difference is that I'm not sold on the toggle-numbering.
+I'd rather have numeric keypad style or linear, and this keyboard gives both options to fit your mood.
+I follow both of the previous keyboards in making the symbols on the top row primary and the numbers secondary via the shift key.
+I'm puzzled this wasn't done starting in the '60's.

 ## Installation

  * Copy to a Keyboard Layouts directory: